k0kubun/itamae-go/README.md

 Experimental.
 Internal architecture is poor and many features are omitted or not tested.

+Also, [itamae-mruby](https://github.com/k0kubun/itamae-mruby) is preferred for the same purpose.

 ## Synopsis

 Like original [itamae](https://github.com/itamae-kitchen/itamae), you can manage configuration by Ruby DSL.
 But itamae-go does not require Ruby to run.